 Colorado Whitewater hosts a fall dinner each year featuring a guest speaker to help raise money for the club and to conduct its annual election of board of directors.

 Join your CW friends at this year's annual Fall Dinner!
-We have Tom Martin, who will be showing us amazing historical Grand Canyon film footage, a great prize drawing for our Cruise Leaders (you don't need to be present to win), and elections for the 2018 board of directors.
-Did we mention a delish Mexican dinner and beer from our sponsor, Good River Beer?
+We have Peter Heller joining us to share stories of his writing and travels, a great prize drawing for our Cruise Leaders (you don't need to be present to win), and elections for the 2020 board of directors.
+Did we mention a delish Mexican dinner and beer from our sponsor, Good River Beer.

 Time: 5:30 - 10:00 pm